-Preventing flood damage is a hot topic as we are regularly seeing the effects of climate change in the form of extreme weather events and unpredictable weather patterns.
+Preventing flood damage in basements is a hot topic as we are regularly seeing the effects of climate change in the form of extreme weather events and unpredictable weather patterns.
 Snow melt combined with torrential spring rains can lead to very high water tables and consequently, sewage backflow is an increasing danger to homes and the health of occupants.

 According to the Régie du bâtiment du Québec (RBQ), sewer backups and basement water damage are among the most common home insurance claims.

 A lower-maintenance and more reliable solution than a check valve has been developed by a Quebec company called Inflotrolix, with two products we'd like to share - the Aqua-Protec® for preventing sewage backups, and the NOWA® that stops leaks from appliances.
 These are both automated systems with their own battery backups, so they continue to operate in the event of a power failure.

 1. A fully automatic sewer backflow prevention system:

 To counter sewer back-ups, Inflotrolix has developed an intelligent pneumatic flood prevention system.
 The device has an inflatable probe balloon equipped with sophisticated sensors that is installed directly into the sewer pipe, and when a discharge is detected, a signal is sent that swells the balloon.